th2-net/th2-docs/content/docs/versions/1-7/fundamentals/key-concepts.md

 ## External Box
 To set the external box option enable the `externalBox` field of a custom resource to `true`.
-With this option you can run any th2 box runtime on your local machine like it is already a part of the kubernetes cluster.
+With this option you can run any th2 box runtime on your local machine like it is already a part of the Kubernetes cluster.
 This feature is very useful for temporarily running scripts for specific tasks (including testing activities).
 External boxes can also be used to test and debug a new th2 box or run th2 boxes only when required.